stefank-29/AirTicketsApp/README.md

 # Air tickets app

-This is a air tickets app built with JavaScript/CSS on frontend and Node.js on backend.
+This is an air tickets app built with JavaScript/CSS on frontend and Node.js on backend.

 The application is based on microservices architecture.